-Cars dropping off students should pull into the parking lot entrance as guided by staff.
-Cars must remain within the conage.
-Students must exit the vehicle through the car doors on the right side of the car at the drop-off sign.
+Cars dropping off students should pull into the parking lot as guided by staff.
+Cars must pull to the right to allow through traffic to pass on the left.
+Students must exit vehicle through the car doors on the right side of the car.
 Cars should follow the instructions of the staff-member supervising drop off.

-When students have exited the car, the car will continue to remain within the conage and exit.
-Drivers need to check carefully that the lane is clear and open before slowly turning right onto Manhattan Beach Blvd.
+When students have exited the car, the car can rejoin the flow of traffic on the left.
+Drivers need to check carefully that the lane is clear and open before slowly merging into the passing lane.

-Cars may only enter through the first gate on Manhattan Beach Blvd.
-Cars must exit on the second gate on Manhattan Beach Blvd.
+Cars may only enter through gate on 164th.
+Cars must exit on 164th Street.
 Exiting cars must turn right.

 Supervision begins at 7:30 am.
 From 7:30 am to 7:55 am one staff member supervises the yard and one supervises the parking lot.
-An additional staff member supervises the pedestrian gate.
+An additional staff members supervises the pedestrian gate.